plotly/documentation/_posts/ggplot2/2019-08-02-geom_violin.md

 <iframe src="https://plot.ly/~RPlotBot/5785.embed" width="800" height="600" id="igraph" scrolling="no" seamless="seamless" frameBorder="0"> </iframe>

 ### Flipping the Axes
-With geom_violin(), the y-axis must always be the continuous variable, and the x-axis the ctegorical variable.
-To create horizontal violin graphs, add coord_flip() without changing .
+With geom\_violin(), the y-axis must always be the continuous variable, and the x-axis the categorical variable.
+To create horizontal violin graphs, keep the x- and y-variables as is and add coord\_flip().

 ```r